kuemmel/NaturalBeverages/README.md

 ##
-# This is a small project for a lecture on databases.
+# This is a small project for a lectore on databases.
+#
+# Text partially in German
 ##

-Text partially in German
+ <br /> <br />

-About:
+About: <br />
-	- A fictitious WebShop and delivery service for "natural" beverages: Beer, Juice, Tea, Coffee, Whine, Mead
+	- A fictitious WebShop and delivery service for "natural" beverages: Beer, Juice, Tea, Coffee, Whine, Mead <br />
-	- Focus on bio and 'local' specials
+	- Focus on bio and 'local' specials <br />

-(crude) UserStories:
+(crude) UserStories:  <br />
-	- As a client I want to browse the baverages of the shop
+	- As a client I want to browse the baverages of the shop <br />
-	- As an older person I want the delivery service to carry my items into my apartment
+	- As an older person I want the delivery service to carry my items into my apartment <br />
-	- As a client I want to get a bill at the end of the order with the given address
+	- As a client I want to get a bill at the end of the order with the given address <br />
-		- I also want to see:
+		- I also want to see: <br />
-			- glass and crate refunds
+			- glass and crate refunds <br />
-			- delivery-into-apartment price per litre
+			- delivery-into-apartment price per litre <br />
-	- As a client I want to be able to find the beverages I am looking for
+	- As a client I want to be able to find the beverages I am looking for <br />
-	- As a client I want to be able to view a help page
+	- As a client I want to be able to view a help page <br />
-	- I want to have the comfort of a user account to store previous orders
+	- I want to have the comfort of a user account to store previous orders <br />

 dev requirements:
 	- SQL database, third normalform - foreign keys